fcsonline/ferranbasora.com/src/content/projects/family-map.md

 vibeCoded: true
 ---

-Every family has that one relative who keeps the genealogy in their head, on scraps of paper, or in a spreadsheet that only they understand.
-I wanted a way to turn that into something you can actually look at and move around, without signing up for a genealogy site or paying a subscription.
+Every family has that one person who keeps the family history in their head, on bits of paper, or in a spreadsheet only they understand.
+I wanted a way to turn that into something you can look at and move around, without signing up for a family history site or paying every month.

-Family Map is a small viewer built on React Flow.
-You feed it a CSV with people, their parents, birth and death dates and a photo, and it lays out the tree on a canvas you can pan and zoom.
-There is search with keyboard navigation, an editor to add and fix people, and a panel for longer biographies.
+Family Map is a small viewer built with React Flow.
+You give it a CSV file with people, their parents, dates and a photo, and it draws the tree on a board you can drag around and zoom.
+There is a search box you can use from the keyboard, a simple way to add and edit people, and a panel for longer life stories.

-By default everything lives in your browser through IndexedDB, so the data never leaves your machine.
-If you would rather share it across devices, there is a self-hosted mode backed by SQLite that you run with Docker.
-CSV import and export work in both modes, so you are never locked in.
+By default everything is saved in your own browser, so the data never leaves your computer.
+If you want to share it across devices, you can run a shared version with Docker instead.
+You can load and save CSV files either way, so your data is always yours to take.

 It is meant to be simple.
-It does one thing: show your family clearly, with the data under your control.
+It does one thing: show your family clearly, with the data in your hands.